Early Childhood Intervention

 Connecticut Community College Resource Library

-The UConn Center for Excellence in Developmental Disabilities (UCEDD) is part of a five year grant with the Office of Special Education (OSEP) and the Connecticut Community Colleges.
+The UConn UCEDD is part of a five year grant with the Office of Special Education (OSEP) and the Connecticut Community Colleges.
 The purpose of this grant is to improve the quality of early childhood education (ECE) associate degree programs in the 12 state community colleges by redesigning the ECE curricula to better prepare the community college ECE student to work with young children with disabilities and/or culturally and linguistically diverse backgrounds and their families.

 This library supports faculty by providing a variety of resources that focus on the inclusion of young children with disabilities and/or culturally and linguistically diverse backgrounds and their families, best practice and the importance of high quality inclusive early care and education for all children and families.